Atlanta Streetcar: MARTA takeover

-BeltLine expansion
+Beltline expansion

-In 2015, the city of Atlanta applied for a TIGER 7 grant in 2015 to fund an Atlanta BeltLine public transit expansion project, but was unsuccessful.
+In 2015, the city of Atlanta applied for a TIGER 7 grant in 2015 to fund an Atlanta Beltline public transit expansion project, but was unsuccessful.

 In November 2016, 71% of Atlanta voters approved a half-penny sales tax increase to fund More MARTA projects, projected to raise $2.5 billion over 40 years, to fund additional bus rapid transit lines, light rail, and infill stations. $66 million was allocated to buying the remaining right-of-way to complete the Atlanta BeltLine loop.
 The tax increase became effective in March 2017.

-In October 2018, MARTA's board approved a concrete list of "More MARTA" projects, including $570 million to build a streetcar line on 15 miles of the Atlanta BeltLine, to fulfill the BeltLine's original vision as a multimodal transportation corridor offering light rail transit and urban trails.
+In October 2018, MARTA's board approved a concrete list of "More MARTA" projects, including $570 million to build a streetcar line on 15 miles of the Atlanta Beltline, to fulfill the BeltLine's original vision as a multimodal transportation corridor offering light rail transit and urban trails.
 The first phase of expansion, known as the Streetcar East Extension, was scheduled to begin operations in 2028.
 The extension planned to extend streetcar tracks by 2 miles, east along Edgewood Avenue, Randolph St, and Auburn Ave, then north along the BeltLine to Ponce City Market, and five new light rail stations.
 In June 2023, MARTA selected a designer for the extension.
 In March 2024, the extension was estimated to cost $200 million.
 Construction was forecasted to begin in 2025.

 In March 2025, Atlanta mayor Andre Dickens withdrew his support from the Streetcar East Extension, and reprioritized a streetcar extension into the Southside corridor instead.
-Various lobbying groups, including Better Atlanta Transit had lobbied against this extension, while advocates of BeltLine transit, including Beltline Rail Now criticized the late-breaking decision.
+Various lobbying groups (including developer-funded astroturfing group Better Atlanta Transit) had lobbied against this extension, while advocates (including grassroots group Beltline Rail Now) criticized the late-breaking decision.